SteveClement/ipgetter/README.md

 This module is designed to fetch your external IP address from the internet.
 It is used mostly when behind a NAT.
-It picks your IP randomly from a serverlist to minimize request overhead on a single server
+It picks your IP randomly from a serverlist to minimize request overhead on a single server.
+Further on it tries to check what your IPv6 is, if available.

-If you want to add or remove your server from the list contact me on github
+If you want to add or remove your server from the list contact me on github.

+Copyright © 2017 steve@localhost.lu
 Copyright © 2014 phoemur@gmail.com
 This work is free.
 You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2,